 There are three defined phases of a chronic hepatitis B infection:

 - Immune tolerant phase – Can last for a few years to more than 30 years.
 There is little to no liver inflammation during this phase, which is typically during childhood to early adulthood in those who are infected at birth.

 - Immune active phase – Active liver inflammation is typically present during this phase, with or without scarring of the liver (fibrosis).
 This is the phase that requires medication therapy.

-A chronic hepatitis B infection can be treated with antiviral medications, such as peginterferon, tenofovir, entecavir, and tenofovir alafenaminde.
-Antiviral medications help remove the virus from the blood while also reducing risk of liver cancer and cirrhosis.
+A chronic hepatitis B infection can be treated with antiviral medications, such as peginterferon, tenofovir, entecavir and tenofovir alafenaminde.
+Antiviral medications help remove the virus from the blood while also reducing the risk of liver cancer and cirrhosis.

 Risk of Cirrhosis